CanCOGeN-V/irida-plugin-viral-amplicon-consensus-variants/README.md

 2. Description: A human-readable label that is exposed to Galaxy and IRIDA end-users. eg: "ARTIC nCoV-2019 primers V3"
 3. Path: The path to the primer scheme bedfile.

+After editing the `primer_scheme_bedfiles.loc` file, confirm that the entries have been loaded using the Galaxy web interface.
+As an administrator, navigate to the 'Local Data' section of the Admin panel.
+Find 'primer_scheme_bedfiles' in the list of Tool Data Tables, and click on it.
+The entries should be displayed in a table:

+![primer-scheme-bedfiles-tool-data-table-galaxy-ui.png]

+If no entries are shown, a restart of the galaxy server process may be necessary.
+If the entries are still not shown, confirm that all lines in the `primer_scheme_bedfiles.loc` file are tab-delimited.

 # Usage

 The plugin should now show up in the **Analyses > Pipelines** section of IRIDA.